![]() ![]() |

 When she came home to the USA, she worked for the right for women to vote.

-Again, she marched, demonstrated, and went to jail.
+In the US, Alice, again, marched, demonstrated, and went to jail.

 In 1920, the 19th Amendment was passed which gave women the right to vote.